-Updated 2012.
-Betterment.com is another online investment tool that rolls portfolio management, trading commissions, and rebalancing into one website.
-I opened an account when it started in 2010 with $1,000 to see under the hood.
-Since then, they’ve actually made several changes in response to feedback and constructive criticism, and I think the moves have been in the right direction.
-Instead of a new post, I’ve updated this existing review to incorporate the changes.
+Updated with new asset allocations 2013.
+Betterment.com is an online investment tool that rolls portfolio management, trading commissions, and rebalancing into one website.
+I opened an account when it started with $1,000 to look under the hood.
+Since then, they’ve actually made several changes in response to feedback and constructive criticism.

 The main attraction of Betterment is simplicity.
-It boils everything down to a big dial (see above) to indicate your risk preference, and takes care of everything else in the background.
+It boils everything down to a single slider (see above) to indicate your risk preference, and takes care of everything else in the background.
 ETF buying, ETF selling, rebalancing, and so on.
 On the surface, it’s as easy as having a bank account, besides the critical fact that you can lose money!

 The new account application was conducted entirely online.
 You provide your usual personal info and investing background, and they verify your identity using a quiz based on information from your credit reports (your actual credit score is not checked nor is it a factor).
 You then provide your bank routing and account numbers, and they deposit and withdrawal trial amounts to verify that you own that account.
 After that, you can transfer money electronically back and forth easily.
 This part was indeed simple and easy.
 Here’s a screenshot of part of the application: